 Back in the year 2000 we started making bicycles upon which one could enjoy riding on gravel roads or use as a commuter bike and we’re quite happy with how they’ve been working out.
 But technology and tastes march ever-onward: what was seen then as a noble end-point then is considered – by some – to be laughably inadequate now.
 Bigger tires, stronger brakes, electronic shifting, better frames and wheels – there are so many options now that didn’t exist back in Y2K (remember THAT mess?) and we’re embracing many of them now.

-Granted, big tires are great on rough roads but bombing descents and riding in the rain all make slowing the beast more difficult.
-Enter disc brakes, which have improved drastically over those from even a few years ago, and we’re now ready to give a frame sporting them its own monicker.
+Granted, big tires are great on rough roads but bombing sketchy descents and riding in the rain all make slowing the beast more difficult.
+Enter disc brakes, which have improved drastically over those from even a few years ago, and we’re now ready to give a frame sporting them its own moniker.

 With little further ado we are pleased to present Il Mostro – The Monster.
 From 700c x 25 up to 700c x 44 – including 650B x 48 – we can build the frame for the tire size of your aggregate-crushing dreams.

 Frame tubes will be selected for the weight of the rider and for the style of riding involved.
-We can use any of the tubes used on our current models along with plenty that aren’t.
+We can use any of the tubes specced on our current models along with plenty that aren’t.